John-Abbott-College/4A8-Notes/04_software_development_life.md

 With the waterfall method, each SLDC phase is completed *before* the next phase begins.

 * Customer, management and developers meet and discuss requirements.
-* Developers go off on their own to discuss...
+* Developers go off on their own to discuss.
 * Determine the cost and delivery date for each of:
   * Design
   * Code